James River Cogeneration Plant

 On May 25, 2016, PJM approved plant owner James River Genco’s request to deactivate the existing coal-fired facility as of May 31, 2017.
 After the facility is decommissioned, new owner City Point Energy Center LLC intends to construct and operate a new approximately 50 MW steam and electric generation facility firing a natural/landfill gas mixture.
 The deal was approved in November 2016.

 On May 15, 2017, an updated deactivation notice for the coal plant was issued with PJM Interconnection, with a new deactivation date of May 31, 2018.
+In 2018 the retirement date was pushed back to 2019.

 - Owner: City Point Energy Center LLC (acquired from James River Cogeneration Company in 2016)